robert-westenberger/knowledgebase/home.md

 [Todo](/todo)
+**5-5** - 10-12:00 Notes on relations, ended at bottom of http://faculty.uml.edu/klevasseur/ads/s-graphs-of-relations-on-a-set.html
 **5-4** - 10-12:10 Some binary relations exercises
 **5-3** - 10-12:10 Some exercises from rosen 9.1 (relations and their properties).
 Was taking notes regarding relations on the set of real numbers (#35)
 **4-29** - 10-12:40 notes on partial orders and their properties, total orders, products and restrictions of relations. (got to bottom of 2005 6.042j week 4 pdf page 11/21.. digraphs)